goldstain09/Recipe_App/README.md

 # Recipe App

-A React-based recipe application offering a user-friendly interface.
-Users can explore, search, and discover a variety of recipes, each with detailed ingredients and instructions for a delightful cooking experience.
+A React-based recipe application with a user-friendly interface for seamless recipe exploration.
+Users can browse, search, and discover a variety of recipes, each accompanied by detailed ingredients and instructions.

-Installation
-cd Recipe_App---Latest--
-npm install
-npm start

-Tech Stack
+## Key Features:
+- **Explore Recipes:**
+  Browse a diverse collection of recipes, offering a wide range of culinary delights.

+- **Search Functionality:**
+  Easily find specific recipes using the search feature, simplifying the user's cooking journey.

+- **Detailed Instructions:**
+  Access recipes with clear and detailed instructions, making cooking enjoyable and accessible.

+## Technologies Used:
+- React
-Reactjs
+- Reactjs
-Reduxjs
+- Reduxjs
-Bootstrap
+- Bootstrap
-Sass
+- Sass
-Firebase
+- Firebase

+## Getting Started:
+1. Clone the repository.
+2. Install dependencies using `npm install`.
+3. Run the app with `npm start`.

 Dependencies: